NASCAR Insider Refutes Theory That Signing Kyle Larson Would Have Saved Tony Stewart’s NASCAR Team

-At the close of last season, Stewart-Haas Racing shut down its NASCAR Cup Series operations, ending a chapter that had most recently seen Josh Berry, Noah Gragson, Chase Briscoe, and Ryan Preece behind the wheel of its four Cup entries.
+At the close of last season, Stewart-Haas Racing shut down its NASCAR Cup Series operations, closing a chapter that had most recently seen Josh Berry, Noah Gragson, Chase Briscoe, and Ryan Preece behind the wheel of its four Cup entries.
 Tony Stewart remained involved through 2023, largely due to Kevin Harvick’s continued presence.

 However, following Harvick’s departure and amid a noticeable dip in the team’s on-track performance, Stewart appeared to quietly step away from the scene.
 At one point, Stewart had expressed interest in signing Kyle Larson to the SHR roster.

 Kraft responded, “I don’t know the details or whether or not they actually had the chance to sign Kyle.
 I’m sure they would have liked to, but who wouldn’t?
-But I’m not sure anyone one driver can save an entire organization.”
+But I’m not sure any one driver can save an entire organization.”

 Before joining Hendrick Motorsports, Larson had already proven his mettle at Chip Ganassi Racing, showcasing both speed and adaptability.
 Known for venturing into various motorsport disciplines, his versatility likely caught Stewart’s eye.